prescottprue/generator-react-firebase/generators/app/templates/_README.md

 │   ├── store                    # Redux-specific pieces
 │   │   ├── createStore.js       # Create and instrument redux store
 │   │   └── reducers.js          # Reducer registry and injection<% } %>
-│   └── utils                    # General Utilities (used throughout application)
+│   └── utils                    # General Utilities (used throughout application)<% if (includeRedux) { %>
-│   │   ├── components.js        # Utilities for building/implementing react components
+│       ├── components.js        # Utilities for building/implementing React components<% } %>
-│   │   ├── form.js              # For forms
+│       ├── form.js              # Utilities for forms (validation)
-│   │   └── router.js            # Utilities for routing such as those that redirect back to home if not logged in ├── .env.local                   # Environment settings for when running locally ├── .eslintignore                # ESLint ignore file ├── .eslintrc.js                 # ESLint configuration
+│       └── router.js            # Utilities for routing such as those that redirect back to home if not logged in ├── .env.local                   # Environment settings for when running locally ├── .eslintignore                # ESLint ignore file ├── .eslintrc.js                 # ESLint configuration